clockworklabs/SpacetimeDB/docs/docs/sdks/typescript/quickstart.md

 We can also register callbacks to run each time a reducer is invoked.
 We register these callbacks using the `OnReducer` method which is automatically implemented for each reducer by `spacetime generate`.

-Each reducer callback takes two arguments:
+Each reducer callback takes a number of parameters:

 1. `ReducerEvent` that contains information about the reducer that triggered this event.
 It contains several fields.
 The ones we care about are: